DE-cr/BSBmonCR/README.md

-BSBmonCR's `*.csv` files can be plotted using `BSBmonCR_log_viewer.html` (from the `tools` directory), which provides exact readings of a sample set's values (via hovering over the plot), zoom (via mouse wheel / pinch) and scroll (via drag) functionality as well as data line highlighting / disabling (via hover over / click on line enty in legend).
+BSBmonCR's `*.csv` files can be plotted using `BSBmonCR_log_viewer.html` (from the `tools` directory), which provides exact readings of a sample set's values (by hovering over the plot), zoom (mouse wheel / pinch) and scroll (drag) functionality as well as data line highlighting / disabling (hover over / click on line enty in legend).

 Should you wish to view multiple log files combined, create a compiled file by concatenating the original files, with each line prefixed with